elcoco/csnek/README.md

-# csnek
+# snek bot

-A simple ncurses snake clone for linux.
+A snake game AI written in C.
+Can also be played manually but why would you do that?

 <img src="snek.jpg" width="200" />